alinix-alinix/python/Telegram_duty_bot/README.md

 # Simple telegram bot assigning a duty role to a worker.
-After duty role has been assigned, all the messages sent to the bot would be forwarded to a person on duty You have to @tag bot in any message that should be forwarded.
+After duty role has been assigned, all the messages sent to the bot would be forwarded to a person on duty.
+You have to @tag bot in any message that should be forwarded.

 # how to: